Born to Do It: Legacy

 At the 2001 Brit Awards, the music video for the album's second single, "7 Days" was nominated for the Best Music Video award, but lost out to the music video for "Rock DJ" by Robbie Williams.
 Following the album's release, David was nominated for three MOBO Awards, including best newcomer and best album for Born to Do It.
 David was also nominated for four Brit Awards in 2001, including Best British Album.

 Born to Do It became the fastest-selling debut album ever by a British male solo act, a record the album still holds.
 The album has since been listed as the 45th-fastest-selling album ever.

 With the album's lead single going to number one in the UK, David (at 18 years and 334 days old), became the youngest British male to have a UK number-one single since Jimmy Osmond, and was the youngest solo artist at the time to have his debut single go to number one in the UK.
 This record has since been surpassed by Gareth Gates, who was 17 years and 255 days old when he debuted at number one with "Unchained Melody" in March 2002.
 The album would serve as a musical inspiration to producer Rodney Jerkins during his work on Brandy's third studio album, Full Moon, following a gig in London, England, months before where he was exposed to the UK garage collaborations between David and Artful Dodger.

 In 2001, the album was the subject of a question on the ITV quiz show Who Wants to Be a Millionaire?
 Contestant Charles Ingram was required to identify the artist responsible for the album in order to win £32,000.
 Ingram claimed to be unfamiliar with Craig David but chose the answer regardless, correctly answering the question.
 Ingram became famous for cheating on this question and many others on the show.

 In a 2009 poll devised by MTV to find the Greatest Album Ever, MTV viewers voted Born to Do It as their second-most favourite, behind Michael Jackson's Thriller.

 Track listing

+All tracks written by Craig David and Mark Hill, except where noted.